afs/afs.github.io/shacl-datasets.md

 }
 ```

-Similarly, `shx:targetGraphExclude` also applies to the whole graph.
+The grouping rules applies to `shx:targetGraphExclude` as well.

 ### Sharing Common Shapes Patterns